-A cliché is an expression that has been used so many times that it no longer has any impact.
-One might also call a sequence of events that has been imitated often in the past a cliché.
-Giving someone a heart-shaped box of chocolates and a dozen red roses is a chiché; so is going on a honeymoon to Hawaii.
-New clichés develop with each generation, and sometimes a cliché can become novel again just by virtue of the fact that so much time has passed.
+A cliche is an expression or sequence of events that has been used so many times that it no longer has any impact.
+Giving someone a heart-shaped box of chocolates and a dozen red roses is a cliche.
+A new cliche can develop with each generation, and sometimes a cliche can become novel again over time.

-Another type of literary cliché that may be harder to recognize is the archetypal heroine or villain.
-Disney movies rely on these clichés often in their films.
-Cruella De Vil is a stereotypical villain, while Cinderella represents the cliché of a beautiful, innocent, and victimized heroine.
+Another type of literary cliche that may be harder to recognize is the archetypal heroine or villain.
+Disney movies rely on this type of cliche often in their films.
+Cruella De Vil is a cliche villain, while Cinderella represents the cliche of a beautiful, innocent, and victimized heroine.
 Here are some more cliche examples:

-1. “It was a dark and stormy night” is the classic opening of a hard-boiled detective novel.
+Cliche Examples 1.
+“It was a dark and stormy night” is the cliche opening of a hard-boiled detective novel.

-2. “They all lived happily ever after” is a cliché that several books and movies try to debunk.
+Cliche Examples 2.
+“They all lived happily ever after” is a cliche ending to several books and movie.

-3. Hiring a bouncy castle for a kid’s birthday party is fun — but also a cliché.
+Cliche Examples 3.
+Hiring a bouncy castle for a kid’s birthday party is fun — but also a cliche.

-4. The scene in a scary movie when the main character locks all the doors and breathes a sigh of relief, only to realize the monster is inside the house with her, is a tried and true cinematic cliché.
+Cliche Examples 4.
+The scene in a scary movie when the main character locks all the doors and breathes a sigh of relief, only to realize the monster is inside the house with her, is a tried and true cinematic cliche.

-5. When the head cheerleader goes out with the captain of the football team, it is a real life cliché.
+Cliche Examples 5.
+When the head cheerleader goes out with the captain of the football team, it is a real life cliche.

 (View all literary devices)